Disposable plastic waste plans set out

 Disposable plastic waste plans set out by Welsh Government

-Plans to cut the use of disposable plastic products in Wales are to be set out by the Welsh Government.
+Plans to cut the use of disposable plastic products in Wales have been set out by the Welsh Government.

-They will include working with other parts of the UK on a deposit return scheme (DRS) for drinks containers and more cash for plastic waste collection.
+They include working with other parts of the UK on a deposit return scheme (DRS) for drinks containers and more cash for plastic waste collection.

 Drinking water in public places will be increased as Wales wants to be the "world's first 'Refill Nation'."